appvia/tako/docs/tutorials/kev-dev-with-skaffold.md

 #### Retrofit Skaffold support in existing Kev project

-If a Kev project has been previously initialised without Skaffold support, the easiest way forward to adopt Skaffold is to remove _kev.yaml_ file and initialize the project again.
+If a Kev project has been previously initialised without Skaffold support, the easiest way forward to adopt Skaffold is to remove _appmeta.yaml_ file and initialize the project again.

 **Note:** Be mindful that names of all the environments you want to track must be specified - Kev `init` won't automatically discover existing environment override files!

-Alternatively, use `skaffold init` to bootstrap _skaffold.yaml_ and tell Kev about the fact by adding the following line in _kev.yaml_ file:
+Alternatively, use `skaffold init` to bootstrap _skaffold.yaml_ and tell Kev about the fact by adding the following line in _appmeta.yaml_ file:

 ```sh
 # Initialize Skaffold in your project